NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

 #### Get short string from hash table

-Due to string always exists in hash part, so its getter function is pretty intuitive: calculating main position of input key, iterating node by node.
+Since strings always exist in the hash part, its getter function is quite intuitive.
+It involves calculating the main position of the input key and then iterating through the nodes one by one.

 ```c
 /*